jforget/raku-Hamilton2/doc/Hamilton.en.md

 receive an empty hashtable, which signals them that they need to parse the parameter string with `PostCocoon::Url`.

+Another remark  in retrospect:  the migration  to Cro  was successful, until  I   migrated  the  `Hamilton-stat.rakumod`  module.
+Then  the segmentation errors appeared in  program `website1.raku` using Cro.
+So the cause for these errors does not seem to be in Bailador, but rather in the module computing statistics on Hamiltonian paths.

 ### What is the projection used when building the maps?

 According to [xkcd](https://xkcd.com/977/), this is the "plate-carrée"